 Christmas is generally the time of year when we think of people who won’t be with us during the festive season – they may have died, they may be living overseas or in other parts of the country, or perhaps just can’t be with you at this time of year.

-From 14 November until Christmas Eve everyone who makes a donation to hospice whilst shopping in Farmers will receive a remembrance card.
+From 19 November until Christmas Eve everyone who makes a donation to hospice whilst shopping in Farmers will receive a remembrance card.
 This card is an opportunity to write a special message for someone you’ll be thinking about this Christmas.
 Each Farmers has a dedicated Tree of Remembrance in store to display your message for friends and family and the community to see.

-Limited edition hand painted hospice bauble.
+Limited edition hand painted hospice bauble – Comfort by Hospice

-The handpainted collectable baubles are available online and in every Farmers store nationwide from now until Christmas eve.
+The handpainted collectable baubles are available in Farmers store nationwide until Christmas Eve.
 They are $10 each and the full purchase price is donated to the local hospice service to ensure hospice services remain free of charge.
-Click here to buy now and receive free delivery up to $7 on your order from Farmers.